andhikayusup/andhikayusup.github.io/_posts/2023-11-02-java-spark-setup.md

 title:  "How to Setup CRUD Webserver Using Java Spark Framework"
 ---

-Java Spark Framework is a micro web framework that based on Java language.
-Unopionated.
-To be frank with you, Java Spark is not a best choice for those who start learning Java and/or web development in general.
-The minimalistic library that Java Spark offers can be a huge learning curve.
+Java Spark Framework offers you only the essential tools to build a web application.
+This unopinionated web framework can be a great choice for those who wanted a flexibility and freedom on building their apps.
+There is no strict rules or practices that is being enforced.
+You do you.

+To be frank with you, Java Spark has a high learning curve.
+With the minimalistic framework, you also have to deal with some boilerplate code (example: handling CORS, JSON response handling, dll).
+Other than that, this library is not a popular choice so that there is a smaller pool of people that is ready to answer your question or give a code snippet on Stackoverflow.

+Before you continue reading this guide.
+I need to mention that I don't recommend this framework if you are someone who starts learning Java or web applications in general.
+If you are this person then Spring Boot, Django, or CodeIgniter3 can be your option because of their great community support.

+Still here? good!
+I hope we can have a good time while we are learning to build a simple web CRUD application with Java Spark.

 ## Setup project gradle

 There are two mainstream way to setup Java project: Gradle or Maven.
-For this guide, we will using Gradle to start an initial project.
+These are great java build automation tools with their respecticve pros and cons.
+Personally, I like Gradle's dependency management over Maven because of how it is easy to read.
+For this guide, we will using Gradle to start our initial project.

 ```
 gradle init --type java-application